tobru/mattermost-openshift/README.md

-# Mattermost for OpenShift Enterprise 3
+# Mattermost for OpenShift Origin 3

-This is instant mattermost application for OpenShift Enterprise 3.
+This is instant mattermost application for OpenShift Origin 3.

 The license applies to all files insinde this repository, not mattermost itself.

 ## Prerequisites

-OpenShift 3 up and running, including the capability to create a new project.
+OpenShift Origin 3 up and running, including the capability to create a new project.

 ## Installation